OliverLawrenceOvery/Self-AssessmentApp/README.md

 ## Project Goal
 The goal of this project is to create a service that allows the user to customise their own revision.
 It will offer a means for storing personalised revision notes and creating associated multiple choice questions for self-assessment purposes.

+## Project Definition of Done

+- [ ] All user stories are marked as completed and tested.
+- [ ] All unit tests pass.
+- [ ] The end product is pushed to GitHub by 14:00 on 10/11/2020
+- [ ] The documentation is fully realised, with a comprehensive README describing sprint progress and outcomes.
+- [ ] The end product is reviewed and approved.

 ## Sprint 1

 ![Screenshot](/README_Images/sprint1start.png)